PASTORS BETH AND ERIC

 Prior to becoming pastors, Beth taught elementary school and Eric worked as a social worker.
 Beth completed her Masters of Divinity in 1993 at the Lutheran School of Theology in Chicago and Eric finished his in 1997 at Pacific Lutheran Theological Seminary in Berkeley.

-We have two children–a college-age daughter and a teenage son.
-All of us enjoy playing sports, family trips to Disneyland, and being outdoors.
+We have two college-age children.
+All of us enjoy playing sports, family trips to Disneyland, being creative, and being outdoors.

 We welcome you to St. Mark!